Cream Cheese Whipped Cream Frosting

 Instructions

-- Cream together the cream cheese and powdered sugar on medium-high speed until smooth.
-Scrape the sides and bottom of the bowl to ensure the cream cheese is well mixed.
+- Add the powdered sugar and vanilla extract and mix on low speed until well combined and smooth.
+Scrape the sides and bottom of the bowl to ensure all the ingredients are well mixed.

-- Turn the mixer to medium speed and slowly pour in heavy cream.
+- If you are using a stand mixer, switch from a paddle attachment to a whisk attachment.
+Turn the mixer to medium-low speed and slowly pour in the heavy cream.
 Once all the heavy cream is added, scrape the sides and bottom of the bowl.

-- Turn the speed to medium-high and whip the frosting until stiff peaks form.
-The frosting will be able to hold shape.
-Do not overmix.
+- Turn the speed to medium-high and whip the frosting until medium-stiff to stiff peaks form.
+Do not over whip the frosting.
+Use the frosting immediately after making for the best results.

 Notes